 The IRS will want good evidence that the loans are actually worthless and will remain so in the future.
 While the IRS expects lenders to take reasonable steps to collect loans, it doesn’t require them to hound debtors into courts, provided they can show that judgments, if obtained, would be uncollectible.
 Still, lenders should at least send letters asking for repayment.
 Generally, if debtors declare bankruptcy, that’s a good indication that the debts are at least partially worthless.

 Julian Block writes and practices law in Larchmont, New York, and was formerly with the IRS as a special agent (criminal investigator).
-His previous blogs include Moving Costs, Anti-Social Security and Execution Matters.
+His previous articles include Moving Costs, Anti-Social Security and Execution Matters.
 Information about his books is available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.